Schedule a Consultation

 Understanding Will Contests in Texas

-In Texas, will contests are heard by the probate courts, which handle everything related to someone’s estate after they die.
-There are specific probate deadlines that must be followed, and knowing them is key to taking action.
+In Texas, will contests are heard by the probate courts, which handle everything related to someone’s estate after death.
+Specific probate deadlines must be followed, and knowing them is key to taking action.

 How Long Do You Have to Contest a Will in Texas?

-The will contest time limit in Texas is usually two years from the date the will is admitted to probate.
+The contest time limit in Texas is usually two years from when the will is admitted to probate.
 This means the clock starts ticking once the court officially accepts the will.
-If you miss this window, you might lose your chance to raise any objections.
-However, there are exceptions to the statute of limitations will contest.
+If you miss this window, you might lose your chance to raise objections.
+However, there are exceptions to the statute of limitations for contesting.
 For example:

 • If you discover the will was forged or faked